toufeeque-ahmed/SQL-music_saless/README.md

 ORDER BY email;

-/* Q2: Let's invite the artists who have written the most rock music in our dataset.
+**Q7: Let's invite the artists who have written the most rock music in our dataset.
-Write a query that returns the Artist name and total track count of the top 10 rock bands. */
+Write a query that returns the Artist name and total track count of the top 10 rock bands.**

 SELECT artist.artist_id, artist.name,COUNT(artist.artist_id) AS number_of_songs
 FROM track